hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 ]
 ```

-The same rules as describen in the corresponding GET apply to `timestamp` and `value`
+The same rules as described in the corresponding GET apply to `timestamp` and `value`

 #### /dataframe (GET)